Hypnotherapy

-Hypnotherapy is a type of mind–body intervention in which hypnosis is used to create a state of focused attention and increased suggestibility in the treatment of a medical or psychological disorder or concern.
-Popularized by 17th and 18th century psychologists such as James Braid and Milton H. Erickson.
+Hypnotherapy, also known as hypnotic medicine, is the use of hypnosis in psychotherapy.
+Hypnosis is a state of deep focus and openness to suggestion that usually begins with relaxation and guided instructions.
+Some people respond more strongly than others, and researchers explain that hypnosis is not a magical trance but a form of concentrated attention and expectation (Heap & Naish, 2012).
+Hypnotherapy is generally not considered to be based on scientific evidence, and is rarely recommended in clinical practice guidelines.
+However, several psychological reviews and meta-analyses suggest that hypnotherapy can be effective as an adjunctive treatment for a number of disorders, including chronic and acute pain, irritable bowel syndrome, post-traumatic stress disorder (PTSD), phobias, and some eating disorders.

 Definition

 The United States Department of Labor's Dictionary of Occupational Titles (DOT) describes the job of the hypnotherapist:"Induces hypnotic state in client to increase motivation or alter behavior patterns: Consults with client to determine nature of problem.
 Prepares client to enter hypnotic state by explaining how hypnosis works and what client will experience.
 Tests subject to determine degree of physical and emotional suggestibility.
 Induces hypnotic state in client, using individualized methods and techniques of hypnosis based on interpretation of test results and analysis of client's problem.
 May train client in self-hypnosis conditioning."

 Traditional

 The form of hypnotherapy practiced by most Victorian hypnotists, including James Braid and Hippolyte Bernheim, mainly employed direct suggestion of symptom removal, with some use of therapeutic relaxation and occasionally aversion to alcohol, drugs, etc.